cowboy/ModularSynthPanelGenerator/README.md

 With this add-in, you can...

-- generate 3U and 1U (Intellijel) compatible Eurorack panels, suitable for 3D printing
+- generate [3U][intellijel-spec], [1U (Intellijel)][intellijel-spec], and [1U Tile (Pulp Logic)][pulplogic-spec]
+  compatible Eurorack panels, suitable for 3D printing (or CNC?)
 - choose any width from 2 to 9000 HP
 - set a custom panel thickness
-- choose from two different reinforcement types, which each thicken the center area of the panel, while leaving the mounting screw area thickness unchanged:
+- choose from two different reinforcement types, which each thicken the center area of the panel, while leaving the panel thickness in the mounting screw area unchanged:
-  - `Shell`: This creates a hollow shell, leaving space inside for jacks and switches.
-Generally useful for sizes 4 HP and larger.
+  - `Shell`: This creates a hollow shell, adding strength while leaving space inside for jacks and switches.
+Generally useful for 4 HP and larger panels.
-  - `Solid`: This works well for blanks or very narrow modules, where the shell approach wouldn't leave enough space for components.
+  - `Solid`: This adds strength to larger blanks, or very narrow modules where the shell approach wouldn't leave enough space for components.
 - save custom default values for easy recall
 - easily edit generated sketches to change the HP (or other) values or features to change extrusions, after-the-fact